Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Introduction

-There exist two potential carriers for baryon number: valence quarks~\cite{11,11a,11b,11c} and gluon (or baryon) junction~\cite{12,13,13a,13b,14,15,16,16a}, although neither has been conclusively verified thus far~\cite{17,18,18a}.
-Within the standard framework provided by Quantum Chromodynamics (QCD), each valence quark is understood to carry one-third of the total baryon number~\cite{11,11a,11b,11c}, which form a structure of triangular configuration, known as the $\triangle$--shaped topology.
+There exist two potential carriers for baryon number: valence quarks~\cite{11,11a,11b,11c} and gluon~\cite{12,13,13a} (or baryon) junction~\cite{13b,14,15,16,16aa,16a}, although neither has been conclusively verified thus far~\cite{17,18,18a}.
+Within the standard framework provided by quantum chromodynamics (QCD), each valence quark is understood to carry one-third of the total baryon number~\cite{11,11a,11b,11c}, which form a structure of triangular configuration, known as the $\triangle$-shaped topology.
 Each valence quark is positioned at one tip of the triangular topology, with a Wilson line connection established between each pair of valence quarks.
-An alternative proposal suggests that baryon number may be carried by a non-perturbative configuration of gluon fields, referred to as the gluon or baryon junction~\cite{12,13,13a,13b,14,15,16,16a}.
+An alternative proposal suggests that baryon number may be carried by a non-perturbative configuration of gluon fields, referred to as the gluon~\cite{12,13,13a} or baryon junction~\cite{13b,14,15,16,16aa,16a}.
 This structure is assumed to be gauge-invariant and located at the center of the Y-shaped topology.
 In this scenario, each valence quark resides at one tip of the Y-shaped topology, and there exists a Wilson line connection between each valence quark and the gluon junction.

-In our view, irrespective of whether baryon number is carried by valence quarks and/or gluon junction, it is expected that valence quarks will mainly manifest in the forward and backward rapidity regions due to their strong penetrability when they act as spectators in high-energy collisions involving sea quarks and gluons as participants.
-This type of collision is characterized as a soft excitation process.
-Conversely, if valence quarks are participants while sea quarks and gluons serve as spectators, they should mainly appear in the central rapidity region owing to their significant stopping power, where valence quarks are regarded as a whole if the collision energy is not too high.
-Such collisions are classified as a hard scattering process.
-The participant-spectator framework applied here pertains to partons within nucleon-nucleon ($NN$) collisions, the fundamental interactions underlying nucleus-nucleus ($AA$) collisions.
-At the nucleonic level in $AA$ collisions, this participant-spectator picture~\cite{19,20,21} has been extensively utilized for many years~\cite{22,23,24,25,26,27}.
+In our view, irrespective of whether baryon number is carried by valence quarks and/or gluon junction, it is expected that valence quarks will mainly manifest in the forward and backward rapidity regions due to their strong penetrability when they act as non-principal participants in high-energy collisions involving sea quarks and gluons as principal participants.
+This type of collision is characterized as a soft excitation process, where the momentum transfer is low.
+Comparatively, if a pair of partons are principal participants while other partons serve as non-principal participants, such collisions are classified as a hard scattering process, where the momentum transfer is high.
+Here, the principal and non-principal participants pertains to partons within nucleon-nucleon ($NN$) collisions are similar to the participant-spectator framework used nucleus-nucleus ($AA$) collisions.
+At the nucleonic level in $AA$ collisions, this participant-spectator picture~\cite{19,20,21} has been extensively utilized~\cite{22,23,24} for many years~\cite{25,26,27}.